Seminar In Person

 Summary

-Helping transforming the construction environment into less stressed, focused and productive workplace
+Helping transform the construction environment into a less stressed, focused and productive workplace.

 Wilma Marshall